Hospitality Training News and Guides

 Requirements for Bar and Hospitality Staff in WA

+All bar staff, supervisory staff, licensees, approved managers, and crowd controllers in WA must complete mandatory training in liquor laws and the Responsible Service of Alcohol (RSA).
 If you haven't completed RSA before starting work, you have 28 days from your employment start date to do so.

 Lodging Your Approved Manager Application